 In the past, the Irish data protection authority was rather known for conducting inadequate investigations or remaining completely inactive and was therefore much criticized.
 There have even been various disputes at the European level with the management of the authority.

-This fine against WhatsApp was also supposed to be lower according to the DPC's original view, and even the fine now imposed is only about 0.08 % of the Facebook group's turnover, while the GDPR provides for fines and penalties of up to 4 % of turnover.
-The criticism of the Irish data protection authority by data protectionists thus remains.
+According to the DPC's original opinion, this penalty against WhatsApp should also be lower and even the penalty now imposed is only around 0.08 % of the Facebook group's turnover, while the GDPR fines and penalties up to an amount of 4 % of turnover.
+The criticism of the Irish data protection authority by data protectionists therefore remains.

 Nevertheless, this fine is the second highest ever imposed under the GDPR, after the one imposed on Amazon in Luxembourg in July this year (€746 million).

-WhatsApp itself reacted to the imposition of the fine by announcing that it would appeal the decision to the Irish Supreme Court or the European Court of Justice.
-WhatsApp wants to justify this precisely on the grounds of disproportionality, since the Irish data protection authority has never imposed such a high fine before.
-Considering the fact that WhatsApp has only set aside 77.5 million euros for possible fines, the group was also quite surprised by the record fine.
-In addition, WhatsApp affirmed that it has always designed its privacy policy as transparently as possible and will continue to do so.
+WhatsApp itself reacted to the imposition of the fine by announcing that it would appeal the decision before the Irish Supreme Court or the European Court of Justice.
+WhatsApp wants to justify this by arguing that it is disproportionate, as the Irish data protection authority has never imposed such a high fine before.
+Considering the fact that WhatsApp has only 77.5 Millions of euros for potential fines the Group was also quite surprised by the record fine.
+WhatsApp also affirmed that it has always made its privacy policy as transparent as possible and will continue to do so.